-Higher accumulated doses of radiation might produce a cancer that would only be observed several years (up to 20) after the radiation exposure.
+Higher accumulated doses of radiation might produce a cancer which would only be observed several - up to twenty - years after the radiation exposure.
 This delay makes it impossible to say with any certainty which of many possible agents were the cause of a particular cancer.
 In western countries, about a quarter of people die from cancers, with smoking, dietary factors, genetic factors and strong sunlight being among the main causes.
 Radiation is a weak carcinogen, but undue exposure could certainly increase health risks.